Open source diagramming framework for Java

 Domain model oriented layout are often straightforward to compute (single step instead of multi-step such as force based layouts).

 |Composite layouts are ideal candidates for parallel computing|

 Running on the Java Virtual Machine, Datagr4m’s runtime can use various concurrent computation policies to make best use of mono and multi-core architectures.

-Datagr4m can render dense structure efficiently by relying on the GPU.
+Datagr4m could render dense structure efficiently by relying on the GPU. (not implemented yet)

 Hierarchical layouts are more stable than flat graph layouts: a classical force based layout might become instable by adding new nodes, whereas projection maintain map consistency over time.